DoumasD/CanSat-Competition-2014-GUI/README.md

 # Installation
 This software is intended for windows OS.
-Two ways to run this GUI:
 Note: Make sure all files are in the same directory; except the exe file could be run anywhere.
 1.)
-Click on the executable file, however make sure to install the MATLAB compiler 2013b 8.2 version 2.)
 Open the .m file in MATLAB and click run.

+Note: MATLAB compiler 2013b 8.2 version

 # Usage